jamescherti/easysession.el/README.md

 From the perspective of EasySession, this is functionally equivalent to an application shutdown: the session is fully saved and unloaded.
 When a new frame is later initialized by the Emacs daemon, EasySession restores the state as if the process had been freshly started.

+### How to persist and restore text scale?

+The [persist-text-scale](https://github.com/jamescherti/persist-text-scale.el) Emacs package provides `persist-text-scale-mode`, which ensures that all adjustments made with `text-scale-increase` and `text-scale-decrease` are persisted and restored across sessions.
+As a result, the text size in each buffer remains consistent, even after restarting Emacs.
+This package also facilitates grouping buffers into categories, allowing buffers within the same category to share a consistent text scale.
+This ensures uniform font sizes when adjusting text scaling.

 ### How does the author use easysession?

 The author uses easysession by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file buffers.
 This organization allows for the creation of dedicated environments for different tasks or aspects of a project, such as development, debugging, specific issue, and documentation.
 The author switches between projects and views of the same projects multiple times a day, and easysession helps significantly by allowing quick transitions between them.

+### How to reduce the number of buffers in my session, regularly

+If your Emacs session tends to accumulate buffers over time, and you would like Emacs to automatically clean up unused and inactive ones, the author recommends trying the [buffer-terminator](https://github.com/jamescherti/buffer-terminator.el) package.
+This package safely and automatically kills inactive buffers, helping maintain a cleaner workspace and potentially improving Emacs performance by reducing the number of active modes, timers, and background processes associated with open buffers.

 ### What does 'EasySession supports restoring indirect buffers' mean?